Bee Movie: Accolades

 Bee Movie led the 35th Annie Awards season with five nominations (including Best Animated Feature).
 At the 65th Golden Globe Awards, it was nominated for Best Animated Feature Film.
 The 13th Critics' Choice Awards nominated the film for Best Animated Feature.

+Lawsuits

+Two lawsuits involving Bee Movie were filed.
+Multiple Swedish animation students, who were represented by an American attorney, sued because their developed concept in 2000, titled Beebylon, had similarities to Bee Movie.
+A separate suit was brought by Florida-based cosmetics company Beeceuticals over the use of their trademarked phrase "Give Bees a Chance".
+Both of these lawsuits were rejected.